CelineWW/PyBer_Ride_Matplotlib/README.md

   - Analyze total weekly fares of ride-sharing for each city type, and show it in a multiple-line graph.

 ## Results
+  - ride-sharing data and create a summary
+  - total weekly fares of ride-sharing for each city type
+  -
 summarizes how the data differs by city type and
 There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
 (7 pt)
 The total number of rides for each city type is retrieved.
 (5 pt)